The Ultimate Guide To Building Muscle

 Putting The Diet Together

 And now for an example of how to set up your muscle building diet.
-In the following example, we will pretend our example person weighs 165lbs and has a daily calorie maintenance level of 2000 (which are just completely made up numbers, by the way).
+In the following example, we will pretend our example person is a man who weighs 165lbs and has a daily calorie maintenance level of 2100 (which are just completely made up numbers, by the way).
 Here we go...

 1. Set Calorie Intake

-Our example person estimated that they have a daily calorie maintenance level of 2000 calories.
-In Requirement #2, they learned that they need to create a daily caloric surplus of about 250-500 calories.
-So, starting tomorrow, they will consume 2250 - 2500 calories per day, every day.
-For the sake of keeping the rest of this example diet even more simple to understand, let's just go with an even 2350 calories per day (thus creating a 350 calorie surplus for our example person).
-Sound good?
-Cool.
+Our example person estimated that they have a daily calorie maintenance level of 2100 calories.
+In Requirement #2, they learned that they need to create a daily caloric surplus of about 250 calories.
+So, starting tomorrow, they will consume 2350 calories per day, every day.

 2. Set Protein Intake